TimD1/SudokuSolver/README.md

 Sudoku Solver
 -------------
+This sudoku solver is unique from most others because my original objective was writing a program that could solve any sudoku puzzle without making any guesses or backtracking.
+Even after implementing several fairly advanced sudoku techniques and convoluted logic, I was unable to achieve this objective for the most difficult of puzzles.
+It is possible that certain puzzles cannot be solved solely through the use of logic, and additionally require several correct lucky guesses to be made.

 This automated sudoku puzzle solver will begin by asking the user to input the name of the file containing a sudoku grid to be solved.
 This file, such as **"example\_puzzle.txt"** should contain nothing but a sudoku board in the following format: